sharriet/istapp/README.md

 # istapp
-Framework for an app-assisted immersive game.
+Framework for an app-assisted interactive storytelling game.
 This version is for deploying on Docker.